Kari (name)

-Kari is either a male or female given name, or a surname.
+Kari is a unisex given name and surname of multiple origins.

 Given name

 In Finland, Kari is a male name, which was particularly popular in the 1940s and 1950s.
 The name is derived from the Greek Makarios (or Macarius).

 In Norway, Kari is a female name.
 The name is diminutive of Katherine, meaning "pure".
 The corresponding Swedish and German name is Karin.

 In Iceland and Faroe Islands, Kári is a male name, based on a Scandinavian god of wind of the same name.
 The corresponding Norwegian male name is Kåre.

+In Japan, Kari is also used as a phonetic transcription of the pronunciations 果里, 華梨, and 嘉理, and is mainly used as a female name.

 Surname

 Kari is a popular surname in South India.
 In Andhra Pradesh the village of Karivari Palem is named after the surname; in the village Inkollu, Gangavaram almost 60% families have this surname and belongs to Kamma/Chowdary caste.
 Kari can also be spelt Kahri.

 Kari is also a Finnish surname, meaning a small island, islet, or an underwater rock.
 There are currently 2 173 holders of the name (2025).